Chin Fung Kee

-Tan Sri Prof. Chin Fung Kee (陳宏基 (Chén Hóngjī); 1920–1990) was a Malaysian civil engineer in engineering practice, as well as engineering research and education.
+Tan Sri Prof. Chin Fung Kee (陳宏基 (Chén Hóngjī); 1923– 29 August 1990) was a Malaysian civil engineer in engineering practice, as well as engineering research and education.
 He is known for his excellence in geotechnical, structural and hydraulic engineering.
 He was a local pioneer engineer who played a key role in the development of engineering education, research and practice in the country.
 His knowledge and contributions benefited the engineering fraternity both nationally and internationally and his achievements were recognized worldwide.

 Biography

-Chin was born into a goldsmith family of Mr. Chin Siew Woon and Madam Chang Nyuk Khim in 1920 in China.
-His birth was registered in Macau.
-Like many overseas Chinese from Hoisan District of the Guangdong Province in China, the forefathers of Chin left China in the 1800s to seek their fortune in British Malaya.
-His forefathers came from the village of Loke Thoon in Hoisan, Guangdong District.
+Chin was born into a goldsmith family of Mr. Chin Siew Woon and Madam Chang Nyuk Khim in 1923, China.

 Chin completed his secondary education at the High School, Bukit Mertajam and was awarded a Straits Settlements Scholarship to study at Raffles College, Singapore where he obtained a First Class Diploma in Arts.
 He then taught in his old school until he won a Queen's Scholarship in 1949 to study Civil Engineering at the Queen's University Belfast, UK.
 In Belfast he won the Foundation Scholarship in Civil Engineering and the Belfast Association of Engineers Prize.
 In 1952, Chin graduated with First Class Honours in Engineering and proceeded to complete his master's degree at the same university while working as an assistant lecturer.